"We cannot live only for ourselves. A thousand fibers connect us with our fellow men and women; and among those fibers,

 Love is a quality few people will turn down when they are offered it.
 There is a thought pattern to loving and caring about others that puts us into the right frame of mind.
 We build inward strength by loving others."

 Just as we were finishing our conversation he softly said.
 "It should be said that many have a hard time being loving all of the time because they feel so hurt.
 You have to learn love through the hurt."
-This felt profound to me and taught me that it is possible to approach our relationships without expectations or goals of any kind.
+This felt profound to me.
+It taught me that our emotional healing is not dependent on the behaviours of others, and it is possible to approach our relationships without expectations or goals of any kind.

 Most of us have hearts that open and close depending on how we are treated, how we feel about ourselves, and how our life experiences are going at the moment.
 Loving on a continual basis takes a deep commitment to honestly and continually look within to see what is blocking our fullest expression of love.

-Often our beliefs about love are still based in the past and are about how we experienced love as children.
+Often our beliefs about love are still based in the past and are still consistent with how we experienced love as children.
 This closes down enormous areas of relating to the world.
 We may not realize that as a mature adult, it is possible to stand open and loving even when others are attacking us.
-We can get to the point where we no longer have to avoid getting hurt because we have done our inner work and we know that we are not guilty or bad.
+We can get to the point where we no longer have to carry such rigorous defense systems.
+We have done our inner work and we know that we are not guilty or bad.

 When we are secure in our loving, we have forgiven ourselves for all the times when we did not bring our higher self to our life circumstances.
-We metaphorically have gone back and imagined our highest self handling all of our difficult life situations.
-We have claimed the gifts we could have brought to the past, and we live those soul gifts in our present day life.
+We metaphorically have gone back and imagined our highest self handling all of our difficult life situations as a self-healing gesture.
+We have claimed the loving gifts we could have brought to the past, and we bring those loving gifts into our present day circumstances.

-When we are rooted in our loving, we have forgiven ourselves for all our mistaken choices and made inner amends.
+When we are rooted in our loving, we have forgiven ourselves for all our mistaken choices.
+We have made inner amends with the former "weaker" versions of ourselves.
 We know that we can take care of ourselves even when someone is attacking us emotionally.
 We know we will not crumble with hurt.
 We spend all our days loving more, not less.

 The Parts of Self That Block Love

-The parts of ourselves that do not believe in love form an entire constellation of behaviors that run under our conscious understanding.
+The parts of ourselves that do not believe in love form an entire constellation of behaviours that often run under our conscious understanding.
 Psychologists Hal and Sidra Stone put it this way:

 "It is important to learn about how sub-personalities operate within us.
 Without this understanding, we are in the powerless position of watching different sub-personalities drive our psychological car while we sit in the back seat or, worse yet, hide in the trunk.
 It becomes a matter of great importance to discover what these selves are and how they operate within us.
 This journey of discovery is the evolution of consciousness.